fizzed/ninja-undertow/README.md

 for detailed info.
 We recommend just using the alpn agent to load the correct classes at runtime.
 See https://github.com/jetty-project/jetty-alpn-agent

+## Demo and benchmark

+This project uses [Blaze](https://github.com/fizzed/blaze) for assisting with running sample apps.
+To run a demo:

+    java -jar blaze.jar demo

+To run a benchmark

+    java -jar blaze.jar benchmark

 ## Testing

 Compile and test project by itself and install it

     mvn test

-Use ninja unit tests to verify.
+Use Ninja's unit tests to verify.
 Install ninja-undertow followed by a [Blaze](https://github.com/fizzed/blaze) script to clone Ninja's upstream git repo.

     mvn install